Jay0Hx/predator/README.md

 <h1 align="center">Screenshots:</a></h1>

 <h1 align="center">Licensing Information:</a></h1>
 This software/script was created for educational purposes.
 You may re-distribute this software provided you give credit to the orignal creator/s linked at the top of this repo.
 This software is not to be used with malicous intent.
+This software has been tested and is known to be free of any virus' or malicous intent.
+With that in mind please be aware this is the true source of PredatorV1 and you may download from an external site that has planted malicous code.